 One of the cardinal rules of correctly handling an injury car accident is to immediately contact law enforcement authorities so that they can arrive on the scene to assess the situation and help restore order.
 An important product of this appearance on the part of the police is the accident report that will be generated and filed.
 In it will likely be information about the parties involved, the prevailing road and weather conditions at the time of impact and possibly a statement about which driver or drivers shoulder the responsibility for what occurred.
-While generally speaking, a report of this nature will not be admissible in court should litigation become necessary, it can prove extremely helpful to victims seeking to obtain financial compensation from the at-fault motorist's insurance carrier.
-Attorney Jeremy Rosenthal possesses vast experience in using police reports to great advantage in his work on behalf of accident victims across Colorado.
+While generally speaking, a report of this nature will not be admissible in court should litigation become necessary, it can prove extremely helpful to victims seeking to obtain financial compensation from the at-fault motorist’s insurance carrier.
+Denver injury attorney Jeremy Rosenthal possesses vast experience in using police reports to great advantage in his work on behalf of accident victims across Colorado.

 Making the Most of Police Reports

 Once an injury accident occurs, it is important for victims to obtain any and all reports produced by responding law enforcement officers.
 This can be done simply by calling the relevant agency or perhaps by using online request forms available in many jurisdictions.
 Again, these sorts of documents are not likely to be admissible as part of a lawsuit, but they play a very valuable role when it comes time to negotiate with insurance adjusters.
 When combined with medical records and other key documentation, police reports can form the basis of an effective demand letter that can be sent to the responsible driver’s insurer.
 A police report that assigns blame to another driver will often serve as tremendous leverage in obtaining far more compensation than might otherwise be offered by a carrier determined to minimize or even deny valid claims.